zji90/SCRAT/README.md

 devtools::install_github("SCRATdatamm9","zji90")
 ```

 To install the latest version of SCRAT package via Github, run following commands in R (R version 3.2.5 and up is recommended.
-See Q & A if you still want to install SCRAT on older version of R):
+See Q & A if you want to install SCRAT on older version of R):
 ```{r }
 source("https://raw.githubusercontent.com/zji90/SCRATdata/master/installcode.R")
 ```